 Contrary to what many believe a biblical portrait of a godly wife to be, Proverbs 31 reveals she is enterprising and ambitious.
 The Proverbs 31 wife is a small business owner—she makes and sells garments.
 She makes her own business decisions independently, and she alone decides what to do with her earnings (Proverbs 31:16, 24).
 Notice, however, her earnings do not go toward shoes or bags, but to buy a field where she can plant a vineyard—something that will benefit the whole family.

 Through all of her endeavors, service, and hard work, the godly wife maintains joy.
 She can discern all she is doing is profitable, which spurs her on to a sense of gratification (Proverbs 31:18).
 A godly wife doesn’t worry about what the future may bring.
-She smiles at the future because she knows her Lord is in control of everything (Proverbs 31:30).
+She smiles at the future because she knows her Lord is in control of everything (Proverbs 31:25, 30).
 Verse 30 is the key to the entire passage because a woman cannot be a godly wife without first fearing the Lord.
-It is her pursuit of Jesus and her abiding in Him which bring the fruit of godliness to manifest in the life of a godly woman (see John 15:4).
+It is the godly wife’s pursuit of Jesus and her abiding in Him that bring the fruit of godliness to manifestation in her life (see John 15:4).

 The Bible equates submissiveness to one’s husband to submissiveness to God (Ephesians 5:22).
 In other words, if a wife cannot submit to her husband, it may be a reflection of her struggle to be submissive to Christ.
 Submission does not imply weakness; a submissive wife is not “unintelligent” or “unimportant.”
 Submission requires strength, dignity, and devotion, as we learn from the Proverbs 31 woman.